sleekhan/datasvc/README.md

 ### Learned by this project
 #### Webflux
 1. Mono[ServerResonse] doesn't work in annotation basis (not router function)
-2. There is no benefit to raise NoContext Exception because the response won't has any body content
+2. There is no benefit to raise NoContent Exception because the response won't have a body

 #### Spring Security
 1. Access control in the Controller